Ethiopia's peacemaking prime minister emerges as a Nobel favorite

 “None of Abiy’s promised transformational reforms are going to have any solid foundations unless he works through the institutions,” she said.

 Ethiopia has been among Africa’s fastest growing economies for more than a decade.
 But uncertainty over Abiy’s ability to carry out all his reforms worries both citizens and the foreign investors he has been courting to develop the country’s antiquated telecoms and banking sectors.
-[L8N23J39U]

 Some observers say Abiy, a former military officer specializing in cyber intelligence, will sometimes bypass ministries because his reforms must maintain their breakneck momentum or become mired in bureaucracy.